 I have 2 rules of thumb during rehab from any injury:

 1) No overt pain (pain that makes you go “Ouch!”).
 If you inadvertently do something that hurts overtly, don’t do it again.

 2) If during any activity, including your throwing drills, that increases your pain more than three points on a 0-10 scale should return to baseline within an hour of cessation of that activity.
 If your pain doesn’t return to baseline within an hour, it’s not catastrophic, it just means you may have overdone it a little.
-The trouble with overdoing it is that you new you have overdid it until you overdid it.
+The trouble with overdoing it is that you never know you have overdone it until you overdo it.
 Just note what or how much you did and modulate the intensity or volume down a little next time.

 Now back to those 3 guys we had 2 summers ago…